Concordium/concordium-rosetta/README.md

 The server performs all on-chain activity against a [node](https://github.com/Concordium/concordium-node) through its gRPC interface.

+The project is written in [Rust](https://www.rust-lang.org/) (minimum supported toolchain version is listed below).
+The best way to install the toolchain is via [rustup](https://rustup.rs/).

 ### Versions

 - Rosetta spec version: 1.4.10.
 - Supported Concordium node version: 3.0.x.
+- Supported Rust toolchain version: 1.54+.

 ## Build and run

 *Prerequisites*

-This is a pure [Rust](https://www.rust-lang.org/) project, and at the moment the minimum supported rust version is 1.54.
-The best way to install the toolchain is via [rustup](https://rustup.rs/)

-This repository uses **recursive** git submodules. **Before building make sure that those are checked out**
+The repository uses *recursive* git submodules.
+Make sure that all submodules are checked out correctly using

 ```shell
 git submodule update --init --recursive
 ```

-this must also be done when changing branches.
+**IMPORTANT:** This must be done after the initial clone as well as after switching between branches.

 *Build*